olliw42/mLRS-docu/docs/FRSKY_R9.md

 After flashing the ELRS bootloader, you can connect the serial port as described in the link above and use the ELRS UARTupload.py script to flash/update mLRS with latest mLRS firmware .elrs file.
 There are, of course, separate .elrs image files for each receiver:

-*Note: Python3 is a prerequisite to use the ELRS UARTUpload.py script.*
+Note: Python3 is a prerequisite to use the ELRS UARTUpload.py script.

 1. Download the latest mLRS firmware or build with MLRS\_FEATURE\_ELRS\_BOOTLOADER defined.

 2. Download or git clone the [ExpressLRS](https://github.com/ExpressLRS/ExpressLRS) repository.
 Since you only need the src/python folder, if you have subversion installed, you could use the svn github interface to get just what you need.
 From the command line type something like this: "svn export https://github.com/ExpressLRS/ExpressLRS/trunk/src/python"

 3. Connect a TTL USB serial adapter to your computer and install a driver if it's not recognized.
-If you're having trouble flashing or don't have a TTL USB serial adapter, you should be able to use your flight controller - see step 8.
+- Note: If you're having trouble flashing or don't have a TTL USB serial adapter, you should be able to use your flight controller instead - see step 8.

 4. Wire the serial adapter to your receiver as instructed [here](https://www.expresslrs.org/quick-start/receivers/r9/#wiring-up-your-receiver).
 But, don't connect the VCC wire yet.